Key takeaways:

 - Use a simple, clean design that looks professional.

-- Use a color palette and font style that matches your brand’s vibe.
+- Use a color palette and font style that match your brand’s vibe.

 - Make sure your brand has a consistent voice.
 Your brand messaging, from taglines to landing page copy, should always sound like it’s coming from the same source—you.